zeek/zeek/src/script_opt/CPP/README.md

 Here we list various known issues with using the compiler:
 <br>

+* Run-time error messages generally lack location information and information about associated expressions/statements, making them hard to puzzle out.
+This could be fixed, but would add execution overhead in passing around the necessary strings / `Location` objects.

 * Compilation of compiled code can be noticeably slow (if built using `./configure --enable-debug`) or hugely slow (if not), with the latter taking on the order of an hour on a beefy laptop.
 This slowness complicates